-We have audited the accompanying consolidated balance sheet of Virco Mfg.
-Corporation (the "Company") as of January 31, 2023, the related consolidated statement of operations, comprehensive income, stockholders' equity and cash flows for the year then ended, and the related notes and schedules (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of January 31, 2023, and the results of its operations and its cash flows for the year then ended, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheets of Virco Mfg.
+Corporation (the "Company") as of January 31, 2024 and 2023, the related consolidated statements of income, comprehensive income, stockholders' equity and cash flows for the years then ended, and the related notes and schedules (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of January 31, 2024 and 2023, and the results of its operations and its cash flows for the years then ended, in conformity with accounting principles generally accepted in the United States of America.